Mets' deGrom lasts 1 inning, Williams homer lifts Phils 4-2

 SYNDERGAARD WAITS

-Mets manager Micket Callaway was unhappy with how late the Phillies informed them Saturday's game would be delayed.
-It was eventually rained out, pushing back the start of New York ace Noah Syndergaard
+Callaway was unhappy with how late the Phillies informed the Mets that Saturday's game was going to be delayed.
+It was eventually rained out, pushing back the start of New York ace Noah Syndergaard.

 "He was actually on the mound warming up before they told us," Callaway said.